loreanvictor/quel/README.md

 const input = from(document.querySelector('input'))
 const rate = $ => parseInt($(input) ??
 100)

+//
+// 👇 as the rate of the timer changes, so does the timer itself.
+//    with a constant rate, the timer would be a simple source of change,
+//    with changing rates, the timer becomes a "higher-order" source.
+//
 const timer = async $ => {
   await sleep(200)

-  // 👇 a timer is a source itself, we have a higher-level event source here! return $(rate) && new Timer($(rate))
+  return $(rate) && new Timer($(rate))
 }

 observe($ => {
+  //
+  // 👇 since `timer` is a higher-order source, `$(timer)` would
+  //     yield the latest timer, and `$($(timer))` would yield the latest
+  //     value of the latest timer, which is what we want to display.
+  //
   const elapsed = $($(timer)) ?? '-'
   div$.textContent = `elapsed: ${elapsed}`
 })